-- Classification, stereochemistry and synthesis of some important terpenoids and carotenoids. - Nomenclature, structure elucidation, physiological action and synthesis of Alkaloids. - Occurrence, basic structure, Isolation and synthesis of some prominent Steroids. - Types of plant pigments, their structure determination, isolation and synthesis of some significant plant pigments.
+- Classification, stereochemistry and synthesis of some important terpenoids and carotenoids. - Nomenclature, structure elucidation, physiological action and synthesis of Alkaloids. - Occurence, basic structure, Isolation and synthesis of some prominent Steroids. - Types of carbohydrates, structure elucidation, biological importance and Blood sugar. - Types of plant pigments, their structure determination, isolation and synthesis of some significant plant pigments.